 You can go for many years with high blood pressure and never become aware of it until a normal health check may flag up the problem.
 This is because in many people hypertension does not show any symptoms to alert the individual to the problem.

 There is a clear link between hypertension and age and a number of other factors such as Body mass, excessive sodium (salt) intake, increased alcohol consumption, genetic predisposition and a lack of activity/exercise.

-Stage one: hypertension level would possibly call for self help measure such as exercising on a regular basis, losing some weight, lowering alcohol consumption, avoiding excessive amount of salt, are just some of the measure that could help.
+Stage one: hypertension level would possibly call for self-help measure such as exercising on a regular basis, losing some weight, lowering alcohol consumption, avoiding an excessive amount of salt, are just some of the measure that could help.

 Stage 2: If all self-help measures have failed possible intervention with drugs may be advised by your doctor.

 Stage 3: Drug intervention would be advised to try and avoid the probability of serious health problems.